Monday, April 8, 2024

 There is a ladder inside this rather large box,

-has someone placed it there so they can escape?
+Has someone placed it there so they can escape?

 No, that interpretation doesn’t seem right.